BishalBhati/Security-Alert-System-ESP32/Readme.md

 - Include a real-time monitoring dashboard.

 ## License
-This project is open-source.
-Feel free to modify and improve it.
+This project is Owned by ©Bishal Bhati